t2e0j0a4/Resources/FrontEndDev.md

 ---

+***Remember : ***

-This is just a detailed roadmap we provided.
-This is based on your ***INTEREST, TIME, and HOW CONSISTENT YOU ARE ?***  This may take time to learn each and every skill and understanding them.
+This is just a detailed roadmap we provided.\
+This is based on your ***INTEREST, TIME, and HOW CONSISTENT YOU ARE ?***  This may take time to learn each and every skill and understanding them.\
-If you have any doubts try reaching us, we will help you with fellow developers.
-Also try to learn building projects.
+If you have any doubts don't hesitate to reach us.\
+Show off your projects.\
 Don't try to remember codes, styles, tags etc. There is no need of remembering them as you code you will know everything.

 ---